Celeste

 My work begins with walks and observations of the world around me.
 I photograph water, shadows, rocks, leaves, sidewalk patterns, and building textures.
 The disintegration and convergence of natural and urban forms inspire me.

-I listen to music and birdsong, seeking inspiration in the patterns of language.
+I listen to music and birdsong, finding inspiration in the patterns of language.
 I usually begin each work with markings, splashed, stenciled, scraped, and spattered with masking fluid.
 My images are not photographs of another world, but part of a constructed surface using pigment and water.

 These marks begin my compositions which contain washes that flow into each other and marks using a variety of tools, brushes, feathers, leaves, and my hands.
 I am a conductor of visual symphonies as I express color and line.